albertozeni/LOGAN/README.md

 To cite our work or to know more about our methods, please refer to:

 > Zeni A, Guidi G, Ellis M, Ding N, Santambrogio MD, Hofmeyr S, Buluç A, Oliker L, Yelick K. [LOGAN: High-Performance GPU-Based X-Drop Long-Read Alignment](https://ieeexplore.ieee.org/abstract/document/9139808).
 2020 IEEE International Parallel and Distributed Processing Symposium (IPDPS), pp. 462-471.
 IEEE, 2020.

-The paper is going to appear at the 34th IEEE International Parallel and Distributed Processing Symposium (IPDPS), 2020.

 ## Copyright Notice
 <p align="justify">